I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 For reference of how thin 5 mm is, Chuck Taylor high tops have soles around 10 mm.
 They’re considered thin-soled as far as regular sneakers.
 So the SABOs are half as thick!

-Reebok Nano’s, which are made for CrossFit or general weight training, are about 15 mm.
+The Reebok Nanos, which are made for CrossFit or general weight training, are about 15 mm.
 That’s still not considered a thick sole compared to most shoes.
-Still, it’s a full 3x the thicknes of the SABOs.
+Still, it’s a full 3x the thickness of the SABOs.